funkybob/django-nap/docs/models.rst

 By default, the restore_object method will pass the inflated dict to the model to create a new instance, or update all the properties on an existing instance.
- By default, it will save the updated instance, however you can pass commit=False to prevent this.
+It will save the updated instance, however you can pass commit=False to prevent this.

 ModelPublisher